-During winter, we naturally use more energy – but to lower the impact of bill shock and be kinder to the environment there are many ways you can cut down on your energy use.
+During winter, we naturally use more energy – but there are many ways you can cut down on your energy use.
+This will lower the impact of bill shock and it’s kinder to the environment too.
 From energy-efficient lighting and heating to appliances and general good energy habits around the house.

 Tips for heating: